 Organization and operations of centralized records division; study of standard police forms and reports.
-Corequisite: PLSC 1143.
+Prerequisite: Concurrent enrollment in PLSC 1143.

 PLSC 2223 JUVENILE ASSISTANCE AND CONTROL

 Organization, function and jurisdiction of the juvenile division; methods of handling, processing and detention of juveniles; case disposition and court procedures.